mivano/mindbyte.nl/_posts/2023-09-22-apply-caching-when-restoring-nuget-packages-using-a-github-hosted-runner.md

 ```

 This workflow will restore, build, test and package the solution.
 The resulting package will be uploaded as an artifact and can be deployed in subsequent steps.

+Do use the logs to verify that the cache is used and validate if the amount of time that is used is worthwhile.